jjbergman/iliaslatina/IL-translation.md

 # Achilles finally joins the battle

-892 Looking ornate in his newly gifted arms, the Thetideian hero went into the middle of the battle like a tremendous whirlwind.
-Juno and chaste Pallas offered him their strength and gave him courage.
+892 Wearing his newly gifted arms, the Thetideian hero went into the middle of the battle like a tremendous whirlwind.
+Juno and chaste Pallas provided him their strength and gave him courage.

 895 The Cytherian hero ran to meet him, but although he was not of the same strength as Aeacides, nor his equal, nevertheless his anger compelled him to attack the unconquerable Achilles.